A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Importance weighting and Markov chain

-for any $t \geq 0$.
-In particular, Theorem~\ref{thm:weighted_as_diag} says that the $f$-divergence of $\pi$ with respect to $\mu_t$, for \textit{any} $t$, can be asymptotically upper-bounded by $\sum_{n=1}^N f(NW_0^n) / N$.
-This bound is clearly suboptimal since it does not vary in $t$ and does not take into account the mixing of the Markov chain.
-We now present a scheme where the weights are `harmonized' as the Markov chain progresses, reflecting its mixing through the notion of coupling.
+as $M \to \infty$, for any fixed $t$.
+Therefore, Theorem~\ref{thm:weighted_as_diag} says that the $f$-divergence of $\pi$ with respect to $\mu_t$, for \textit{any} $t$, can be asymptotically upper-bounded by $\sum_{m=1}^M f(MW_0^m) / M$.
+This bound is suboptimal: it does not vary in $t$ and ignores the mixing of the Markov chain.
+We now present a coupling scheme where the weights are `harmonized' as the chain progresses, reflecting its mixing.